Anne Chapman

-Anne MacKaye Chapman (January 27, 1922 – June 12, 2010) was a Franco-American ethnologist who focused on the people of Mesoamerica writing several books, co-producing movies, and capturing sound recordings of rare languages from the Northern Triangle of Central America to Cape Horn in South America.
+Anne MacKaye Chapman (January 27, 1922 – June 12, 2010) was a Franco-American ethnologist who focused on the people of Mesoamerica.
+She wrote several books, co-produced movies, and captured sound recordings of rare languages from the Northern Triangle of Central America to Cape Horn in South America.

 Life and career

 Anne MacKaye Chapman was born in 1922 in Los Angeles, California.
 She left for Mexico in 1940, enrolling at the Escuela Nacional de Antropología e Historia (ENAH) in Mexico City.
 At the ENAH, Chapman studied with Paul Kirchhoff, Wigberto Jiménez Moreno, and Miguel Covarrubias.
 Inspired by the work of Covarrubias, Chapman and her colleagues published Anthropos, a journal combining art with articles on anthropology and politics.
 Only two editions were ever published, both in 1947, due to limited resources.
 Chapman conducted her first ethnographic fieldwork as a student among Mayan communities in Chiapas, Mexico—first, among the Tzeltales under Sol Tax, and later among the Tzoziles under Alfonso Villa Rojas.
 She eventually earned her master's degree in anthropology in 1951 from the ENAH; her Master's thesis, entitled "La Guerra de los Aztecas contra los Tepanecas," used Clausewitz's theories on war to analyze the defeat of the Tepanecas by the Aztecs to gain their independence in the early 15th century.

 Chapman returned to the U.S. in the 1950s, earning her Ph.D. in anthropology from Columbia University in New York City in 1958.
 Her dissertation was entitled An Historical Analysis of the Tropical Forest Tribes on the Southern Border of Mesoamerica.
 While at Columbia, she studied with Conrad Arensberg and worked as an assistant to Karl Polanyi from 1953 to 1955.
 Another professor, William Duncan Strong, introduced her to the Tolupan (Jicaque) of Honduras.
 After being awarded funds by the Fulbright Foundation and the Research Institute for the Study of Man (RISM), Chapman began her fieldwork in 1955 among the Tolupan in Montaña de la Flor, Honduras.
 She would return for a period of several months every year through 1960 for her research, but maintained her relationship with the community for the rest of her life.
 During her fieldwork, Chapman primarily worked with Alfonso Martinez.
 Through him, Chapman was able to make a study of Tolupan oral tradition and social organization, as well as to elaborate detailed genealogies of the community.
 Her research eventually resulted in a book, Les Enfants de la Mort: Univers Mythique des Indiens Tolupan (Jicaque), published in 1978; a revised English text was published in 1992 under the title Master of Animals: Oral tradition of the Tolupan Indians, Honduras.
 Alfonso Martinez died of measles in 1969.